bismarkagyare/codewars/README.md

 - charAt(index): get a specific char using the index.

 - new Map(): create key-value pair. methods like .set, .get, .has etc

+- object.entries (): returns an array of key-value pairs. useful for creating a map from an object

+- startsWith: checks if a string starts with a specified substring